-1. Member States shall ensure that asset management offices, and as appropriate asset recovery offices, and other competent authorities performing tasks pursuant to this Directive have the necessary tools to ensure that frozen and confiscated property are efficiently managed.
-For that purpose, Member States may set up one or more registries of property frozen and confiscated pursuant to this Directive.
-For the purpose of managing frozen and confiscated property, Member States shall put in place centralised registries containing information related to the freezing, confiscation and management of instrumentalities and proceeds, or property which may become or is the object of a freezing or confiscation order.
+1. Member States shall consider setting up one or more centralised registers of property frozen and confiscated pursuant to this Directive with a view to supporting the competent authorities in performing their tasks pursuant to Articles 4, 19 and 20 of this Directive.
+For the purpose of managing property frozen and confiscated pursuant to this Directive property until its disposal based on a final confiscation order, Member States shall by [one year after the transposition period of this Directive is over] put have in place one or more centralised registries containing information related to the freezing, confiscation and management of instrumentalities and proceeds, or property which may become or is the object of a freezing or confiscation order.

-- Member States shall take the necessary measures to ensure that asset recovery offices, asset management offices, and other competent authorities performing tasks pursuant to Article 4, 19 and 20, have the power to enter, access and search, directly and immediately, the information referred to in paragraph 3. - 3.
-The Member States shall consider including the following information in the registries shall be entered, accessible and searchable through the centralised registries referred to in paragraph 1: - (a) the property subject to a freezing or confiscation order which is to be managed pursuant to Article 19(1) until its disposal based on a final confiscation order, including details that enable the identification of the property; - (b) the estimated or actual value of the property at the moment of the freezing, and confiscation and disposal; - (c) the owner of the property, including the beneficial owner as defined in Article 3, point (6), of Directive 2015/849/EU, where such information is available; - (d) the national file reference of the proceeding related to the property; - (e) the name of the authority entering the information in the registry; - (f) the unique user identifier of the official who entered the information in the registry. - 4.
-The information referred to in paragraph 3 shall only be retained for as long as it is necessary for the purposes of keeping a record and overview of the property frozen, confiscated, or under management, and in any case it shall not be retained for longer than after its disposal, or to provide annual statistics as referred in Article 27.
+- 2. Member States shall take the necessary measures to ensure that asset recovery offices, asset management offices, and other competent authorities performing tasks pursuant to Article 4, 19 and 20, have, for the purpose of performing those tasks, have the power to enter, access and search, directly and immediately, the information referred to in paragraph 3 of this Aricle, to the extent that it is necessary and proportionate to the purpose. - 3.
+The Member States shall include the The following information could be included in the centralised registries referred to in paragraph 1, where available and to the extent necessary for the management of property frozen and confiscated pursuant to this Directiveshall be entered, accessible and searchable through the centralised registries referred to in paragraph 1: - (a) the property subject to a freezing or confiscation order which is to be managed pursuant to Article 19(1) until its disposal based on a final confiscation order, including details that enable the identification of the property; - (b) the estimated or actual value of the property at the moment of the freezing, and confiscation and disposal; - (c) the owner of the property, including the beneficial owner as defined in Article 3, point (6), of Directive 2015/849/EU, where such information is available; - (d) the national file reference of the proceeding related to the property; - (e) the name of the authority entering the information in the registry; - (f) the unique user identifier of the official who entered the information in the registry.